lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 ### The Founder's Story

-Many of the most powerful pitches are anchored in the founder's personal connection to the problem — the moment they experienced the pain firsthand, or the insight that revealed the gap no one else had seen.
+Many of the most powerful pitches are anchored in the founder's personal connection to the problem, the moment they experienced the pain firsthand, or the insight that revealed the gap no one else had seen.
 If that story exists for you, it belongs near the beginning of your pitch.

-🤖 **Try this in your Workspace:**
+**Reference Prompt:**
 ```
-Based on my company concept, help me draft the opening 90 seconds of my pitch — the
+Based on my company concept, help me draft the opening 90 seconds of my pitch; the
 "hook" that establishes the problem in vivid, specific terms.
 I want the audience to
 feel the pain before I mention my solution.
 Give me three alternative opening narratives:
 one data-driven, one story-driven (a specific customer's experience), and one